krisharma955/Journal-Service/README.md

-Ongoing project, README will be updated when the project is completed.
+This is an ongoing project; the README will be updated once the project is completed.